-The fact is that most Robo Advisors are focused on efficient tax loss harvesting, portfolio balancing and structuring based on your risk tolerance and preferences which is essentially OK, if you want lower risk and do not want to actively manage your investments
+The fact is that most Robo Advisors are focused on efficient tax-loss harvesting, portfolio balancing, and structuring based on your risk tolerance and preferences, which is mostly OK if you want lower risk and do not want to manage your investments actively.

 What Alternatives Are There To Robo Advisors?

 The simple alternative to a Robo Advisor is you are seeking to beat the return of the S&P 500 is to invest in a Nasdaq 100 Index Tracking Fund.
-The Nasdaq 100 is the best performing major index in the developed world and has constantly beaten the S&P500.
+The Nasdaq 100 is the best performing major index in the developed world and has beaten the S&P500 continuously.

 [Related Article: 39 Stock Market Statistic To Blow Your Mind]

 Another alternative is to learn to find and invest in stocks yourself.
 There are many reputable training courses available on the market today.
-But to find and time the purchase of stocks in great companies to try to beat the market you will need a complete education in Fundamental Analysis and Technical Analysis including portfolio and risk management.
+But to find and time the purchase of shares in great companies to try to beat the market, you will need a complete education in Fundamental Analysis and Technical Analysis, including portfolio and risk management.
 We happen to have that very course available.
-Find out more about the Liberated Stock Trader PRO – A Complete Stock Market Education
+Find out more about the Liberated Stock Trader PRO – A Complete Stock Market Education.